YiuTerran/chat/INSTALL.md

 	},
 ```

-6. Make sure you specify the adapter name in your `tinode.conf`.
+6. Make sure you specify the adapter name in your `tinode.json5`.
 E.g. you want to run Tinode with MySQL:
 ```js
 	"store_config": {
 		...